peterhinch/micropython-msgpack/README.md

         print('Received', res)
 ```

-The demo `asyntest.py` runs on a Pyboard (or Pi Pico) with pins X1 and X2 linked.
-The code includes notes regarding RAM overhead.
+The demo `asyntest.py` runs on a Pyboard with pins X1 and X2 linked.
+See code
+comments for connections with other platforms.
+The code includes notes regarding
+RAM overhead.

 The demo `asyntest_py3_serial.py` is similar, but meant to run on a computer with full python3.